 Kelly has years of experience handling marketing and development needs for multiple non-profit charities and professional associations.
 It is that passion for bringing people with similar needs together to create beneficial relationships and her passion for protecting this planet that drove her to become involved with the Green Chamber.

 Kelly is an avid reader and book club enthusiast.
-Her two cats, Medea and Dionysus, and her border collie Orion have been a sustaining source of inspiration and motivation to keep moving forward.
+Her cat Medea and border collie Orion have been a sustaining source of inspiration and motivation to continue her efforts to protect our community and see it thrive.

 Jessica Handley is a tax manager with BDO USA, a member of BDO International, the world’s fifth largest accounting network.
 BDO delivers assurance, tax, and financial advisory services to clients throughout the country and around the globe.